Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: The Monte Carlo Simulation

 \subsection{Destructive collisions}

 Our principal innovation in this work is the inclusion of destructive two-star collisions in the inner part of the cusp.
-For the purposes of the simulation, we set that destructive collisions are possible at distances smaller than $R_{col}=2.4\times 10^{16}\;$cm, where the typical kinetic energy of a single star is about $10^{49}\;$erg, exceeding the binding energy of a sun-like star.
+For the purposes of the simulation, we set that DCs are possible at distances smaller than $R_{col}=2.4\times 10^{16}\;$cm ($\sim 8\;$mpc), where the typical kinetic energy of a single star is about $10^{49}\;$erg, exceeding the binding energy of a Sun-like star.
 We thus neglect destruction through multiple low-velocity collisions at larger distances \citep{Roseetal2023}.
 These will certainly affect the stellar population, but are not relevant as sources of an energetic optical flare in a single event.

 Our procedure for tracking collisions is as follows.
-We divide the radial position from the SMBH into bins, and for convenience we use the same grid spacing as for the sma.
-Physical space is then divided into spherical shells with volumes $V_i=4\pi(r^3_{i+1}-r^3_i)/3$.
+We divide the radial positions from the SMBH into bins, and for convenience we use the same grid spacing as for the smas.
+Physical space is then divided into spherical shells with volume $V_i=4\pi(r^3_{i+1}-r^3_i)/3$.

 For each star $k$ that has an orbit with $r_p<R_{col}$, we calculate the probability $p_{*k}(i)$ to find the star in the volumetric bin $i$.
 The simplest cases are, $p_{*k}(i)=1$, if the orbit is entirely contained in a single spherical shell, or $p_{*k}=0$, if the star does not enter the volumetric bin $i$.
-For an orbit that crosses in and out of a bin, the probability is calculated through the fraction of time that the star spends in the shell out of the enitre orbit.
+For an orbit that crosses in and out of a bin, the probability is calculated through the fraction of time that the star spends in the shell out of the entire orbit.
 Denoting the time a star spends inside the spherical shell $i$ as $\Delta t_{*k}(i)$, the probability of finding the star in the $i$ spherical shell is

-The integral in equation (\ref{eq:pstark}) includes $v_{r*}(x)$, the radial component of the star's velocity when at $x$, which for Keplerian motion with with sma $r_{*k}$ and eccentricity $e$ is
+The integral in Equation (\ref{eq:pstark}) includes $v_{r*}(x)$, the radial component of the star's velocity when at $x$, which for Keplerian motion with with sma $r_{*k}$ and eccentricity $e$ is